Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Arbor Trust Wealth Advisors

 Arbor Trust Wealth Advisors, LLC does not have a minimum account requirement.
-The firm’s client base is a mix of individuals, high-net-worth individuals, pension plans, charitable organizations and government entities.
-In total, it has just under $289 million in assets under management (AUM), and it works with almost 400 clients.
+The firm’s client base is a mix of non-high-net-worth individuals, high-net-worth individuals, pension plans, charitable organizations and government entities.

 Arbor Trust is a fee-based firm, meaning some advisors may earn commissions from certain securities transactions or insurance product sales.
 This creates a potential conflict of interest, but the firm is bound by fiduciary duty to act in your best interest at all times.